How to Unclog Any Drain: Sink, Toilet And Tub

 This long stick with a suction cup attached at one end can help clear clogs from various plumbing fixtures, including toilets, tubs, and sinks.

 A plumber’s snake or cable auger will be beneficial if you need to break obstructions lodged deep down the shower drain pipes.
 An auger is a flexible device with a long steel cable wound around a spool fitted using a crank.
-Notably, augers come up to 100 feet long, but you probably won’t need a model more than 25 feet long to tackle a household clog.
+Notably, augers are 100 feet long, but you probably won’t need a model more than 25 feet long to tackle a household clog.

 You’ll have to rent an electric auger for severe clogs or those far from a fixture.
 This machine effectively clears almost all stubborn clogs, even those caused by tree roots tangled in the drain.